rubencanovaca/rock-paper-scissors/README.md

 ------
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng serve -o` to open the browser automatically.
+Run `ng serve -o` to open browser automatically.

 ## Code scaffolding
 ------